ExpDev07/coronavirus-tracker-api/README.md

 You can try to open the URL in your browser to further inspect the response.

-### Picking data source

-We provide multiple data-sources you can pick from, simply add the query parameter ``?source=your_source_of_choice`` to your requests.
-JHU will be used as a default if you don't provide one.

-#### Available sources:
+#### Available data-sources:

+Currently 2 different data-sources are available to retrieve the data:

-* **jhu** - https://github.com/CSSEGISandData/COVID-19 - Data repository operated by the Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE).
+* **jhu** - https://github.com/CSSEGISandData/COVID-19 - Worldwide Data repository operated by the Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE).

 * **csbs** - https://www.csbs.org/information-covid-19-coronavirus - U.S. County data that comes from the Conference of State Bank Supervisors.

-* **... more to come later**.
+__JHU__ data-source will be used as a default source if you don't specify a source parameter in your request.

+### Latest Endpoint

-### Getting latest amount of total confirmed cases, deaths, and recoveries.
+Getting latest amount of total confirmed cases, deaths, and recoveries.

 ```http
 GET /v2/latest
 ```

+__Sample response__
 ```json
 {
   "latest": {